- Best Dossier Perfume Guide: Which Scents are Best? - August 31, 2021

 The perfume’s scent was spot-on and not watered down.
 It felt like I was wearing perfume and not a body spray.
 I enjoyed smelling my wrists and picking up various notes throughout the day.
 I like the sharpness of the first notes, so I reapplied my perfume once during the day, but if you live for a yummy base note, I’d say you could skip the second spritz.

 The next time you find yourself at a proverbial crossroads between the Dior perfume or the Jo Malone scent, I recommend giving Dossier a try.
-You may find that what Dossier has to offer is just as great as the original.
+You may find that what Dossier has to offer is just as great as the original & the best perfume for you.